TVR Wedge chassis sill (‘outrigger’) repairs

 Lots of flaky paint...

 So, where to start.
 You can identify the seatbelt mounting (the nut welded to the rear plate, which can be ground off and re-used if you’re careful) and the A/B pillar tube mountings: any remaining bolts just help to keep the bodyshell in place.
-Remove (as Haynes manuals glibly state) all nuts and bolts.
+Remove all nuts and bolts.
 You may as well grind them off if they’re rusty, and fit new ones.
 Recover all rubber bushes and packing pieces, noting where they went.

 Before cutting anything, check as far as possible that your car has the dimensions shown on the drawings.
 Note down any apparent differences, but be aware that some tolerance exists by virtue of the holes in the bodyshell being rather larger than the bolts anyway.